Ben10164/CPSC331/1-Principals and Theory.md

   * We notice and remember only those features crucial to task
     * We don't notice object/events that we would have otherwise noticed (Inattentional blindness)
     * We are "blind" to changes (change blindness)

+### Change Blindness

+How to work with it

+* Make changes obvious!
+  * Use animations (e.g., vibration) to draw attention to an object (e.g., an error message)
+  * Use animation to highlight that one object has changed into another object

+### Memory Aids

+We use external memory aids to help us keep track of things

+* Counting objects, laps, or other things (What one am I on?)
+* Reading books (Where did I leave off?)
+* Checklists

+We quickly forget when we reach a goal

+* When we reach goal, we often let everything related to it fall out of STM (short-term memory)
+* We often forget "loose ends" of tasks:
+  * Removing last page of document from copier
+  * Turning car headlights OFF
+  * Switching device or software back to normal mode

+Allow user to keep track of progress

+* Remind users of loose ends
+* Automatically tie up loose ends
+* Revert to "norma;" modes automatically

+We follow the information scent

+* Intent focus on goal leads to *literal* interpretation of interface items

+### Familiar path

+"I'm in a hurry; I'll do it the long way"

+* Familiar path is preferred to new path, even if new path is more efficient
+  * More comfortable
+  * Less thought (we're mentally lazy)
+* Implications
+  * Make seldom-used systems (e.g., ATMs) easy to use at the expense of efficiency
+  * Guide users toward goals (wizards can help)
+  * Provide expert paths for those willing to learn

+### 80-20 Rule

+* 20% if functionality accessed 80% of the time
+* Make the most frequently-accessed functionality readily visible, so people don't have to recall it
+* Less frequently-used functionality can be "buried"

+### Designing with Human Memory in mind

+* Place instructions in context in which they're needed
+* Make modes visible
+* Focus user on single subtask in multi-step sequence
+* Provide users with assistance in recalling security credentials
+* Be consistent in placement of UI elements across pages/apps
+* Remind users of "loose ends" at end of task
+* Anticipate users' goals, and match options to goals
+* Make commonly-used functionality easy to access
+* Show available options rather than requiring them to be remembered
+* Represent options with both pictures and text to enhance recognizability
+* Make changes to objects/states in UI obvious
+* Make range of choices readily distinguishable
+* Provide/support external memory aids of •Use thumbnail images to index previously- progress viewed images